Sulawesi outer-islands:

 Day 5:

-Day at sea, possibly with a stop en-route, with a chance of our first endemic Zosterops - Kendari (also known as Pearl-bellied and Sulawesi) White-eye.
+We make a stop en-route, with a chance of our first endemic Zosterops - Kendari White-eye (also known as Pearl-bellied and Sulawesi).

 Day 6: